 Middle Georgia Regional Commission 175 Emery Highway, Suite C Macon, GA 31217

-D. JOINTLY GOVERNED ORGANIZATIONS: The County, in connection with the City of Hawkinsville, Georgia (the City), has created the Library Board and the Hawkinsville-Pulaski County Development Authority.
-The board members for each organization are composed as follows:
+D. JOINTLY GOVERNED ORGANIZATIONS: The County, in connection with the City of Hawkinsville, Georgia (the City), has created the Library Board.
+The board members are composed as follows: